0x80/isolate-package/README.md

 ## Troubleshooting

-If something is not working the first thing to do is add a `isolate.config.json` file in the package you are trying to isolate, and set `"logLevel"` to `"debug"`.
-This should give you detailed feedback.
+If something is not working, I advise you to add a `isolate.config.json` file, and set `"logLevel"` to `"debug"`.
+This should give you detailed feedback in the console.

-In addition you can trigger the isolate manually with `npx isolate` and possibly use debug the configuration by setting the env variable before running isolate:
+In addition define an environment variable to debug the configuration being used by setting `ISOLATE_CONFIG_LOG_LEVEL=debug` before you execute `isolate`

-`ISOLATE_CONFIG_LOG_LEVEL=debug npx isolate`
+When debugging Firebase deployment issues it might be convenient to trigger the isolate process manually with `npx isolate` and possibly `ISOLATE_CONFIG_LOG_LEVEL=debug npx isolate`

 ## Lockfiles

-I inspected the NPM lockfiles as well as the Yarn v1 and v3 lockfiles and they seem to have a flat structure unrelated to the workspace packages structure, so I made the assumption that they can be copied as-is.
+I inspected the NPM lockfile as well as the Yarn v1 and v3 lockfiles and they seem to have a flat structure unrelated to the workspace packages structure, so I have made the assumption that they can be copied to the isolate output as-is.

-The PNPM lockfile clearly has a structure describing the different packages by their relative paths, and so to correct the lockfile it is adapted before being copied to the isolate directory.
+The PNPM lockfile clearly has a structure describing the different packages by their relative paths, and so to correct the lockfile it is adapted before being stored to the isolate directory.

-I am not sure the Firebase deploy pipeline is actually detecting a pnpm-lock.yaml file and using PNPM to install packages.
+I am not sure the Firebase deploy pipeline is actually detecting a `pnpm-lock.yaml` file and using PNPM to install its packages.
 This needs to be verified...

 ## Used Terminology